 Depending on what happened to you at a particular time, you may feel that you have no reason to express your gratitude.
 In an article published in the New York Times, Arthur C. Brooks says:

 “Is it wise to be emotionally authentic?
 Wrong!
 Trying to build a better life does not mean to stay loyal to feelings in the name of authenticity, but rather to rebel against negative impulses and to act correctly even when we do not feel grateful.
 In short, practicing gratitude can make you grateful.

 A method by which you can change your attitude and train yourself to practice gratitude is to identify and be grateful for seemingly “useless” or “insignificant” things.
 You can be grateful for the beauty of a flower, the clear sky, the smell of the air or the paved road that you are walking on.

 Over time, you will discover that this will really improve your ability to identify the good things in life.
 In fact, you might find that happiness is closer than you have imagined.

-The positive effects of the attitude of gratitude on our lives, backed by science
+The positive effects of gratitude on our lives, backed by science

 In addition to making you feel good, feeling and expressing gratitude brings a wide range of health benefits, including: